North Korea says will ignore US while 'hostile policy' in place

 "We make it clear that we won't give it such opportunities as in Singapore and Hanoi again," she said.

-Since mid-February, Washington has attempted to reach out to Pyongyang "through several channels", state department deputy spokesperson Jalina Porter said earlier this week.
+Since mid-February, Washington has attempted to reach out to Pyongyang through several channels, officials say, but not received any response.

 So far, the North has refrained from carrying out any direct provocations since Biden was inaugurated, but is now beginning to amplify its rhetoric.